sparkfabrik/company-playbook/content/guides/an-effective-onboarding-structure.md

 **For the employee:**

 * Gain a basic but complete understanding of the mentioned workflow and tools
-* Have a clear idea of the social geography of the team they work with and of Sparkfabrik in general
+* Have a clear idea of the social geography of the team they work with and of SparkFabrik in general
 * Knowing how to track their time and communicate using the right channels

 ### For the first month